-Additionally, allocations of income from an entity to a limited partner, non-managing member of a limited liability company (or any variation of this type of entity such as limited liability partnerships) or a shareholder of a sub-chapter S corporation (all of which are entities frequently 1 2 referred to as "pass-thru entities") are not subject to FICA, FUTA or state unemployment insurance taxes.
-General partners and managing members of limited liability companies (i.e., those partners 3 4 or members who are not considered merely passive investors) are subject to self-employment taxes 5 on their distributive share of partnership income imposed under Internal Revenue Code Section 1401 et.seq. on all distributions from the partnership.
-It has not vet been resolved by the IRS or the courts 6 as to whether the allocable share of entity earnings are subject to non-managing members of limited 7 8 liability companies and similar limited liability entities are subject to the self employment tax.
-9 10 This act impacts only withholding tax requirements and unemployment taxes imposed by States.
-It does not effect the assessment or collection of any local taxes even if those taxes are 11 income taxes or some form of unemployment tax.
-12 13 14 This Act's definition of wages is intended to include vacation pay.
-Currently, vacation pay is defined by all states, with the exception of Delaware, as a wage.
-Delaware does include vacation 15 16 pay as wages for purposes of both income tax withholding and assessment of unemployment insurance taxes except for vacation pay paid during a period of unemployment, which is excluded.
-17 18 19 In kind payments of wages ("medium other than cash") will be included at the property's fair 20 market value at the time of payment to the employee by the employer.
-Cash, of course, will be 21 valued at its face value.
-It is assumed that cash payments of wages made in a denomination other than United States currency will be its official exchange rate value as of the date of payment.
-22 23 24 In general all States currently provide that tips or gratuities are wages and that the employer has the legal obligation to withhold income taxes and to make unemployment insurance 25 26 contributions on those wages.
-This provision assumes that each state has or will have a reporting 27 procedure similar to the federal requirement that the employee provide a monthly statement in writing to the employer stating the amount of tips earned during the preceding month.
-Because tips 28 29 are frequently paid for via credit and debit cards the record keeping requirements for both employer and employee are somewhat less burdensome than they may have been when such payments were 30 31 generally made in cash.
-Note that this act does provide for exclusion of tips not exceeding \$20 per month at Section 7.
-32 33 34 35 SECTION 3.
-WAGE.
-Except as excluded by Sections 4 through 7, all remuneration, 36 including any remuneration in a medium other than cash valued at its fair market value, received by 37 an employee from the employee's employer and all amounts received as tips from persons other than the employer arising in the context of the employment relationship between the employer and the 38
+33 34 Additionally, allocations of income from an entity to a limited partner, non-managing member of a limited liability company (or any variation of this type of entity such as limited liability partnerships) or a shareholder of a sub-chapter S corporation (all of which are entities frequently referred to as "pass-thru entities") are not subject to FICA, FUTA or state unemployment insurance taxes.
+General partners and managing members of limited liability companies (i.e., those partners or members who are not considered merely passive investors) are subject to self-employment taxes on their distributive share of partnership income imposed under Internal Revenue Code Section 1401 on all distributions from the partnership.
+(2) "Employer" means a person that pays remuneration for services to an individual who does not have the status of independent contractor.
+(3) "Employment tax" means, at any given time, the total of federal and state income taxes withheld from an employee's wages and federal and state unemployment insurance taxes incurred by an employer on those wages which are held by the employer and not yet paid to the appropriate government entity.
+Preliminary Comments This act impacts only federal and state imposed taxes.
+It does not effect the assessment or collection of any local taxes even if those taxes are income taxes or some form of unemployment tax.
+(4) "Internal Revenue Code" means Title 26 of the United States Code [as amended].
+(5) "Wages" means all remuneration, including any remuneration in a medium other than cash valued at its fair market value, received by an employee from the employee's employer and aggregate tips received by the employee in excess of \$20 a month from a person other than the employer for services arising in the context of the employment relationship between the employer and the employee.
+Preliminary Comments In kind payments of wages ("medium other than cash") will be included at the property's fair market value at the time of payment to the employee by the employer.
+Cash, of course, will be valued at its face value.
+It is assumed that cash payments of wages made in a denomination other than United States currency will be its official exchange rate value as of employer has the legal obligation to withhold income taxes and to make unemployment insurance contributions on those wages.
+This provision assumes that each state has or will have a reporting procedure similar to the federal requirement that the employee provide a monthly statement in writing to the employer stating the amount of tips earned during the preceding month.
+Because tips are frequently paid for via credit and debit cards the record keeping requirements for both employer and employee are somewhat less burdensome than they may have been when such payments were generally made in cash.